Family Law: Legal help

 Legal Aid Ontario

-LAO has special programs if you have experienced family violence.
-You can get a certificate for 2 hours of free advice from a lawyer or a certificate for 6 hours of free help to get a restraining order.
-You can get help applying for these programs at some women’s shelters, community legal clinics, and Family Law Service Centres.
+If you have experienced family violence, you can get a legal aid certificate for 2 hours of free advice from a lawyer.
+You can get a certificate at some women’s shelters, community legal clinics, and Family Law Service Centres.
 Or call 1-800-668-8258.

 Sexual Assault Survivors Pilot Program

-If you have experienced sexual abuse and live in Ontario, you might be able to get 4 hours of free advice from a lawyer.
+If you have experienced sexual abuse, you might be able to get 4 hours of free advice from a lawyer.
 Visit ontario.ca/page/independent-legal-advice-sexual-assault-victims or call 1-855-226-3904.

 Luke’s Place